namshi/namshi.github.com/source/_posts/2016-08-17-breakpoint-on-namshi.markdown

 Imagine what I had to learn, to start building an angular application while, back then, I barely heard of Javascript as a programming language: the best I knew was to search StackOverflow to get something that would work … in jQuery!

-> It worked, … I don’t how it did, though!
+> It worked, … I don’t know how, but it did!

-“It worked, … I don’t how it did, though!”
+“It worked, … I don’t know how, but it did!”
 I said to my team mates and manager hundreds of times!

 You might think that life isn’t easy to grasp, **but Javascript is much harder** from a point of view of a designer who wants to code.<br>
 I kept fighting every day to get through with an output that would make me feel quite